tale-toul/OCP4AzureIPI/README.md

 $ cp jupiter/install-config.yaml .
 $ tmux
 ```
-Run the Openshift installer, it asks for:
+When the Openshift installer is execute, it requests the following information:

 * The Azure subscription ID used to create the resources.
 Found in the **Subscriptions** section in the Azure web site.
 * The Azure tenant id associated with the service principal used to create resources in Azure.
 Found in the Active Directory section, look for **Tenant ID**.
 Also found in the **App registrations** section inside Active Directory, for the particular service principal used.
 Look for **Directory (tenant) ID**.